 While the audience may laugh at his antics, the character provides wisdom about language, alternatives to logic, and how we can never trust the text.

-We laugh that Ricky uses his own “Rickyisms” to explain his own actions through poor word choices and logic.
-Ricky believes he is “self smarted,” or intelligent in his own right, through his own experiences, where it justifies that he should never read books, because it is a painful process to him.
+We laugh that Ricky uses his own “Rickyisms” to explain his actions through poor word choices and logic.
+Ricky believes he is “self-smarted,” or intelligent in his own right, through his own experiences, which justifies that he should never read books because it is a painful process for him.
 The surrogate is through nature and drugs, which he believes are just as good as consuming books.
-The painful mental struggle with learning, and surviving college, means that Ricky would actually be dead, and he is much safer existing in his own reality, which he is grateful for.
+The painful mental struggle with learning, and surviving college, means that Ricky would be dead, and he is much safer existing in his reality, which he is grateful for.
 Ricky is willing to pretend to read a book, just to satisfy a guard in fear that he could die.

 We all laugh at this incoherent stupidity.
-However, what is Ricky really saying about epistemology?
-Ricky is confident with his own empirical upbringing.
-It wasn’t so much he was having fun in the process of learning, but he is confident with his own knowledge of the world, or, of his own solipsism.
+However, what is Ricky saying about epistemology?
+Ricky is confident with his empirical upbringing.
+It wasn’t so much that he was having fun in the process of learning, but he was confident with his knowledge of the world, or, of his solipsism.

 Consider other Rickyisms that are found throughout the show.
 Often Ricky will mispronounce words, get metaphors wrong, and express himself with the highest confidence.
 A video compilation of such Rickyisms can be viewed here at this link.